 Frequently Asked Questions (FAQ)

-Q2: How do I store leftover stuffed peppers?
+Q2: How do I store leftovers ?

-Q4: Can I freeze stuffed peppers?
-If so, how?
+Q4: Can I freeze stuffed peppers ?

 Conclusion